 Dr. Stanton is meticulous about creating some of the best cosmetic breast surgery results in Southern California.
 To create these stunning breast transformations, he often combines procedures.
-Breast augmentation pairs beautifully with mastopexy for women that need additional breast volume/substance or desire an increase in size.
+Breast augmentation pairs beautifully with mastopexy for women who need additional breast volume/substance or desire an increase in size.

 While a breast lift reshapes and tightens the breasts, breast augmentation uses an implant to increase breast volume.
-Breast implants also add fullness to the upper breasts, important when correcting a loss of upper pole fullness that occurs with aging and pregnancy.
+Breast implants also add fullness to the upper breasts, crucial when correcting a loss of upper pole fullness that occurs with aging and pregnancy.

 During your consultation, Dr. Stanton will let you know if breast implants are a good idea to enhance your breast lift results.